Family and Consumer Sciences Education and Studies (FCEDS)

 Repeatable.

-Laboratory experience in foods, textiles, and human development related to family and consumer sciences exploratory programs.
-Planning, implementing, managing and assessing laboratory lessons in family and consumer sciences.
+Clinical Experience Level III in culinary, fashion design, housing, and/or human development courses related to Family & Consumer Sciences at the secondary level.
 Includes 48 hours practicum and supervised individual teaching.
 1/2 day of time needed in schedule.
+Offered on a satisfactory-fail basis only.
 Offered on a satisfactory-fail basis only.
 (Typically Offered: Fall, Spring)

 Credits: 1-30.
 Repeatable.